rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_model.md

   belongs_to :follower, class_name: 'User'
   belongs_to :followed, class_name: 'User'
 ```
+* Enter the command "sh testm.sh".
+Two model tests fail, the same two that were failing earlier.
 * Replace the contents of test/fixtures/relationships.yml with the following content:
 ```
 relationship1: